CEFNS Biological Sciences

 • MAT 136 (4 units)

-• Select one of the following physics sequences (8 units):
+• Physics sequence - Select from the following (8 units):

-All prerequisite coursework must also be completed with grades of C or better.
+All prerequisite coursework must be completed with a Grade of "C" or better.

 General Electives